0-mostafa-rezaee-0/FORTRAN_Tutorial/0. Archive/Fortran Framework.md

 ## Introduction of program steps
 ### 1. Registration of program and programmers:
-It is appropriate for the coders to introduce themselves at the beginning of each program and register their contact details.
-This work sometimes creates valuable scientific connections with other researchers and in a way the authors introduce themselves with this method and show their ability to attract the cooperation of others.
-It is also necessary to write a description of the program, the date of writing and its review for future reference.
+It is essential for programmers to include a brief introduction about themselves and their contact information at the start of each program.
+This not only fosters valuable connections with fellow researchers and professionals but also serves as a platform for the authors to showcase their capabilities, thereby encouraging collaborative efforts.
+Additionally, it is crucial to provide a detailed description of the program, along with the date it was written and reviewed, to facilitate easy reference and comprehension in the future.
+This practice enhances the program's documentation, making it more accessible and user-friendly for others who may work on it or use it as a reference.

 ```
 !******************************************************************************************